Tener/haskore-guide/doc/wow_1.markdown

 What is Midi?
 --------------

 Instead of reading the specifications, Midi can be think of World of Warcraft ( or your favorite RPG here ) 's action bars.
-You have several action bars ( called channels ) available to you at all time, and different action button can be placed arbitrarily in each action bar ( defining instruments inside a channel ).
+You have several action bars ( called channels ) available to you at all time, and different action buttons can be placed arbitrarily in each action bar ( defining instruments inside a channel ).
 You then invoke your action bar by pressing it ( midi events are send to channels then mapped to instruments and played ).

-I could be seriously wrong in this, but it's a model to think that works for me.
+I could be seriously wrong here, but it's a model to think that works for me.

 Changing instruments
 ---------------------

-In `render_to` helper, we used `fromMelodyNullAttr` to render melody in an instrument
+Recalling that in `render_to` helper, we used `fromMelodyNullAttr` to render melody in an instrument

+from Snippet

+	render_to f m = Render.fileFromGeneralMIDIMusic f song where
+	  song = MidiMusic.fromMelodyNullAttr MidiMusic.AcousticGrandPiano m

 from Music.GeneralMIDI